Considering Buying a Used Car?

 You can get an idea of the fees involved by contacting the auction house or reading the important information.

-William George & Co display your obligations with the lots and also in the important information section of the auction.
+William George & Co display your obligations for the lots and also in the important information section of the auction.
 The aim of this is to inform our bidders about the fees which they will be subject to if they win an item.

 The bidder can, therefore, work this into their bidding strategy and not face the prospect of hidden fees being added to their final price.